We want to help you achieve your goals and financial assistance may be available for qualified students.

 - Rev. Clarence Rivers Mentorship Award

-- Theatre Arts offers endowed scholarships and CMTA Excellence Awards
+NOTE: Theatre Arts offers separate endowed scholarships and CMTA Excellence Awards, scroll down for further information.

 Full and part-time opportunities are available each academic year.
 Dr. Nick Romerhausen coordinates the graduate assistants who serve as instructors for CTAC 124: Foundations of Speech Communication.
 Assistantships associated with theatre arts programs are coordinated by Dr. Lee Stille.